Zaki978/IMDb-Movie-Ratings-Analysis/README.md

 ## Assumptions and Caveats
 - **Genre Classification**: The project assumes that the genre classification provided by IMDb is accurate, although genre classification can be subjective and open to interpretation.
 IMDb limits each title to a maximum of three genres, even though a title could belong to more.
 Furthermore, the dataset includes 28 standardized genres, which, while useful for consistency, is not fully comprehensive and omits certain relevant genres, such as satire or niche categories
-- **Ratings Threshold**: The project filters out movies with less than a certain number of ratings (the 75th percentile of the 'Number of Ratings' column).
-This threshold is somewhat arbitrary, and changing it could potentially affect the results
+- **Ratings Threshold**: The project filters out movies with less than 278 ratings i.e the 75th percentile of the 'Number of Ratings' column.
+While this threshold helps ensure that only movies with sufficient audience engagement are included, thereby enabling more reliable conclusions, it remains somewhat arbitrary.
+Adjusting this threshold could influence the analysis and potentially alter the results.
 - **Missing Data**: The project involves dropping rows with missing values in certain columns like 'Release Year' and "Genre", which had 1.4M and 76k missing values, respectively.
 This could potentially introduce bias if the missingness is not completely at random
 - **Data Entry Errors**: Throughout the project, several data entry errors were identified, such as year values appearing in the 'Is Adult' column or release years exceeding the current calendar year.
 While many of these errors were addressed, it is possible that other unnoticed errors remain in the dataset
 - **Data Source**: The data used in this project comes from IMDb, which primarily represents the opinions of its user base.
 Therefore, the insights may not be representative of the broader population's views on movies

 ### Author